johngodlee/geosci_linux_intro/geosci_linux_intro_gitbook/login/login_personal_windows_mac_linux_gui.md

-# Logging in to a GUI from a personal Windows/Mac/Linux machine
+# Logging in to a Graphical User Interface (GUI) from a personal Windows/Mac/Linux machine

 Download NoMachine from (https://www.nomachine.com/download)[https://www.nomachine.com/download]